Home

 Diagnosis of Canine Lymphoma

-Nodes can be found behind the lower jaw, where the neck meets the body, behind the front leg, in front of the back leg and midway down in back of the hind leg.
+Nodes can be found behind the lower jaw, where the neck meets the body, behind the front leg, in front of the back leg, and midway down in back of the hind leg.

-Cures Canine Lymphoma and Treatment
+Canine Lymphoma Lesions

-The goal of treatment is to cause extended remission (absence of symptoms that could return) vs. a full cure which may or may not be possible depending on the extent of the disease.
-Chemotherapy is used for treatment and is administered in the following pattern:
+The goal of any lymphoma cure or canine lymphoma treatment is to cause extended remission (absence of symptoms that could return) vs. a full cure, which may or may not be possible depending on the extent of the disease.
+There are many chemotherapy drugs available for treatment.

 1x a week for 10 weeks